35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 ![](img/monitoring_audit_webpages_landing_page_-22032025_15_06_28.png "Total Registered Provider audit returns")

-Starting on the landing page, one can see that the figures for the three categories of affordable housing (social rent, intermediate, affordable) do not add up to the number of homes and it is not clear what other type of housing could make up the difference, or whether the total for the three types of affordable should match the number given for ‘Home’.
+Starting on the landing page, one can see that the figures for the three categories of affordable housing (social rent, intermediate, affordable) do not add up to the number of homes.
+It is also not clear what other type of housing could make up the difference, or whether the total for the three types of affordable should match the number given for ‘Home’.

 We accessed the page on two separate days, 22 March and 2 April.
 On neither occasion did the total number of affordable homes equal the number for the three types of affordable housing - on 22 March they total 20,364 (not 23,546) and on 2 April they total 20,691 (not 21,245) a difference of 3,182 and 554 respectively.

 On top of this, the total number of homes also appears to have fallen, from 23,546 to 21,245 homes, which is surprising, given that the audit is being continually updated by information about newly completed schemes.
 The numbers of social rent and intermediate units also fell, while the affordable housing units rose, giving a net gain of 327 affordable homes of all kinds.

-In short, it appears that over this time registered providers have collectively told Southwark that it has fewer homes, with fewer social rent and intermediate units, but more other affordable, leaving over five hundred units uncategorised. [^1]
+In short, it appears that over this time registered providers have collectively told Southwark that it has fewer homes, with fewer social rent and intermediate units, but more other affordable, while leaving over five hundred units uncategorised. [^1]

 Moving onto individual providers and taking Southern Housing as an example, we can see that the same problem is repeated; the total number of homes provided is given as 3,580, whereas the total for the three categories is 2,995 – a difference of 585 homes.